monroews/EnvEngLabTextbook/ProCoDA/ProCoDA.rst

 Tips for Modbus success!
 ^^^^^^^^^^^^^^^^^^^^^^^^

- * Make sure all devices that are connected to the Modbus network are turned on!
+ * Make sure all devices that are connected to the Modbus network are turned on (have power)!
 Otherwise the entire network will fail.
- * When changing the unit ID on a device it is always best practice to turn the device off and back on again to ensure that it has switched to the new unit ID.
+ * When changing the unit ID on a device it is necessary to turn the device off and back on again to ensure that it has switched to the new unit ID.
  * Make sure that all devices have unique unit IDs.
+(Double check this!!!)
  * Use the |Modbus_ID| to see which com ports are available to know how to correctly select the com port number for configuring the Modbus communication.
  * Make sure that the communication protocol for all devices is
    * Even Parity (default on Golander pumps, not default on HF turbidimeters - in the extended configuration)
    * 9600 Baud
+   * Modbus RTU (not ASCII)

 Connect an HF scientific MicroTol turbidimeter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

  #.
-Edit Rules
+Go to the Configuration tab and select |config_set_modbus_ID|
  #.
+Select the serial port on |Modbus_ID| to see which com ports are available to know how to correctly select the com port number for configuring the Modbus communication.
+Select Exit to close the dialog.
+ #.
+Go to |config_edit_rules| on the Configuration tab.
+ #.
 Add a set point for the data rate (the time interval that ProCoDA will request a turbidity update from the meter).
-1 second would be very fast, 60 s would be slow.
+1 second would be very fast, 60 s would be slow.|SetPoints_turbidimeter_datarate|
  #.
 Add a second setpoint for the com port on the computer that the turbidity meter is connected to. |SetPoints_turbidimeter_com_port|
  #.
-Use the windows Device manager to check which com ports are being used on your computer.
-In this example com port 6 is active. |Device_manager_USB_com|
+Enter the com port number that you discovered in step 2.
  #.
 Add a third set point for the Turbidimeter address |SetPoints_turbidimeter_address|
  #.
 Check the unit ID on the turbidimeter (press |HF_mode_exit| twice to select the config option.
 Then press |HF_return| twice to select ADDR.
 You can adjust the unit ID using the up or down arrows.
 Press |HF_mode_exit| once more to exit and return to the turbidity view screen.)
  #.
 Add a fourth setpoint that will be the measured turbidity.
  #.
-Change the third setpoint from a constant to a variable
+Change the setpoint from a constant to a variable
  #.
-Now more options will appear click on the folder which will open a window
+Now more options will appear click on the folder icon which will open a dialog box
  #.
-Click on HF modbus rtu (the communication protocol used by HF and many other devices) |SetPoints_select_HF_modbus_rtu|
+Select *Modbus devices* and then select *HF turbidimeter*
  #.
 Select the required set points. |SetPoints_code_inputs| If successful the turbidity displayed on the meter should show up as the value.
 If there is a communication error you will get a -999.

 Connect a Golander Peristaltic Pump
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. |config_set_modbus_ID| image:: Images/config_set_modbus_ID.png
 .. |SetPoints_Golander| image:: Images/SetPoints_Golander.png
+.. |SetPoints_pump_address| image:: Images/SetPoints_pump_address.png
+.. |SetPoints_on_state| image:: Images/SetPoints_on_state.png

+The first step in setting up a pump is to calculate the required flow rate and then select the type of pump head (Easy-Load or 6 roller Ismatec) and the tubing size.
+For Easy-Load L/S Masterflex pump heads the recommended tubing sizes and corresponding range of flow rates are given below.
+Note that the #13 tubing is NOT recommended because the Easy-Load pump heads don't create a seal with this small tubing.
+There are usually many viable solutions for tubing size.
+The Golander pumps have a minimum of 0.1 rpm and the maximum rpm is a function of the pump model.
+The Ismatec pump heads are useful for dosing coagulant, clay, fluoride, acid, base, etc. that are used to amend the properties of a primary flow that is pumped with an Easy-Load pump head.

 .. _table_ProCoDA_pump_tubing:

 .. csv-table:: Pump tubing selection.
-    :header:  ,Tubing Size , 13 , 14 , 16 , 17 , 18
+    :header:  ,Tubing Size , 14 , 16 , 17 , 18
     :align: center

-    ,RPM/ID (mm) , 0.8 , 1.6 , 3 , 6.3 , 8
+    ,RPM/ID (mm) ,  1.6 , 3 , 6.3 , 8
-    flow, 1, 0.0010 , 0.0035 , 0.0133 , 0.0467 , 0.0633
+    flow, 1,  0.0035 , 0.0133 , 0.0467 , 0.0633
-    rate, 50, 0.0500 , 0.1750 , 0.6667 , 2.3333 , 3.1667
+    rate, 50,  0.1750 , 0.6667 , 2.3333 , 3.1667
-    in, 100, 0.1000 , 0.3500 , 1.3333 , 4.6667 , 6.3333
+    in, 100,  0.3500 , 1.3333 , 4.6667 , 6.3333
-    mL/s, mL/rev, 0.06 , 0.21 , 0.80 , 2.8 , 3.8
+    mL/s, mL/rev, 0.21 , 0.80 , 2.8 , 3.8

 A similar table is available for 3-stop tubing used on `Ismatec 6 roller pump heads <http://www.ismatec.com/int_e/pumps/t_mini_s_ms_ca/tubing_msca2.htm>`_.
-The volume per revolution can also be obtained using python.
+The volume per revolution can also be obtained using the following python code.

 .. code:: python